krm-functions/catalog/docs/digester.md

 [`source-helm-chart`](source-helm-chart.md) function and implements [option 4 in the design document](digester-design.md).
-This means that we only need to manually specify which values settings should be updated and the `digester` thus operattes much like an `apply-setters` KRM function.
-Instead of `apply-setters` variables, `digester` substitutes container image digests based on a regular expression match against tag-based images:
+This means that we only need to manually specify which values settings should be updated and the `digester` thus operates much like an `apply-setters` KRM function.
+However, instead of `apply-setters` variables, `digester` substitutes container image digests based on a regular expression matches against tag-based images.
+The following illustrates how we specify, through `apply-setter` style comments, the regexp that should be used to lookup a given digest based on the images the chart references.

 ```yaml
       valuesInline: